Environment Canada issues heat warning for Edmonton | News

 “Heat warnings are issued when very high temperature or humidity conditions are expected to pose an elevated risk of heat illnesses, such as heat stroke or heat exhaustion,” according to EC.

-The warning comes less than a week after a historic heatwave swept over much of western Canada, shattering record high temperatures in Alberta and British Columbia.
+The warning comes on the heels of a historic heat wave that swept over much of western Canada, shattering record high temperatures in Alberta and British Columbia.

 A full list of heat warnings for the entire province can be found on the Environment Canada website.